kenjcastilla/Personal/SQL Practice/household database/README.md

 		- Creating relationships between tables through Primary (and Foreign) Keys
 		- Editing tables (names, data types, etc.)

-I did most of the editing myself, but sometimes, for more complex functions, I used MySQL Workbench.
+I did most of the editing manually, but sometimes, for more complex functions, I used MySQL Workbench.